 Mortar or brick is falling into the fireplace

 Bits of brick or mortar falling down the flue indicate a serious deterioration in the chimney structure.
 Such deterioration normally occurs from the inside of the flue but if there is any indication of weakness on the outside of the chimney then attention is obviously necessary.
-You should use an experienced builder to check the structure of the chimney, preferably one that is used to working on chimney construction and not a general jobbing builder.
+You should use an experienced builder to check the structure of the chimney, preferably one that is used to working on chimney construction and will use the correct materials, and not a general jobbing builder who is more prone to cut corners.

 There are fumes or smoke in the room